Solomon (magister militum): Battle of Cilium

 This tranquility lasted until 542/3, when the Plague of Justinian arrived in Africa and caused many casualties, especially among members of the army.
 In addition, in early 543 the Berbers in Byzacena became restive.
 Solomon executed the brother of the chieftain Antalas, whom he held responsible for the disturbances, and ceased the subsidies granted to Antalas, alienating the powerful and hitherto loyal chieftain.
 At the same time, Solomon's nephew Sergius, newly named governor of Tripolitania as a token of Emperor Justinian's gratitude (along with his brother Cyrus in the Pentapolis), caused the outbreak of hostilities with the tribal confederation of the Leuathae when his men killed 80 of their leaders at a banquet.
 Although in a subsequent battle near Leptis Magna he was victorious, in early 544 Sergius was forced to travel to Carthage and seek his uncle's aid.
 The rebellion spread quickly from Tripolitania to Byzacena, where Antalas joined it.
 Joined by his three nephews, Solomon marched against the Berbers as they assembled, meeting them near Theveste.
 Last-minute diplomatic overtures to the Leuathae failed, and the two armies clashed at Cillium, on the border of Numidia and Byzacena.
 The Byzantine army was riven by disunity, with many soldiers refusing to fight or doing so only reluctantly.
 The contemporary poet Flavius Cresconius Corippus even accused Guntharis of treason, alleging that he withdrew from the line with his troops, causing a general and disorderly Byzantine retreat.
 Solomon and his bodyguard stood their ground and resisted but at last they were forced to retreat.
 Solomon's horse stumbled and fell in a ravine, wounding its rider.
 With the aid of his guards, Solomon remounted, but they were quickly overcome and slain.

+Aftermath

 Solomon was succeeded by his nephew Sergius, who proved inadequate in dealing with the situation.
 The Berbers launched a general revolt and inflicted a severe defeat on the Byzantines in Thacia in 545.
 Sergius was recalled, while the army mutinied again, this time under Guntharis, who captured Carthage and installed himself there as an independent ruler.
 His usurpation did not last long as he was assassinated by Artabanes, but not until the arrival of John Troglita in late 546 and his subsequent campaigns that the province was to be pacified and brought again securely under Byzantine imperial control.